swiftlang/swift/docs/ABI.rst

     protocol types and for protocol compositions.
   * `Metatype metadata`_ has a kind of **13**.
   * `Class metadata`_, instead of a kind, has an *isa pointer* in its kind slot, pointing to the class's metaclass record.
+This isa pointer is guaranteed to have an integer value larger than **4096** and so can be discriminated from non-class kind values.

 Struct Metadata
 ~~~~~~~~~~~~~~~